 Pre-Health at TCU is a career track, not a major.
-Although most Pre-Health students major in Biology, Chemistry or Neuroscience, some students major outside of the sciences and take pre-requisite courses as elective hours for admission to a professional school.
+Although most Pre-Health students major in Biology, Chemistry, or Neuroscience, some students’ major outside of the sciences and take pre-requisite courses as elective hours for admission to a professional school.
 Thus, the incoming student has the opportunity to explore many career options as well as prepare for admission to post-baccalaureate programs.
 Click here to learn more about majors commonly selected by Pre-Health students.

-TCU Pre-Health currently offers the following Pre-Health tracks:
+TCU Pre-Health offers the following career tracks:

 Academic pre-requisites for admission to Professional School